itk-dev/serviceplatformen/README.md

 $certificateLocator = new AzureKeyVaultCertificateLocator(
     $vault,
     'xxxx', // Name of the certificate
-    'xxxx' // Version of the certificate
+    'xxxx', // Version of the certificate
-);
+    'yyyy' // optional passphrase for the certificate );

 $pathToWsdl = __DIR__.'/resources/person-base-data-extended-service-contract/wsdl/context/PersonBaseDataExtendedService.wsdl';